globalic/ServerInstall/README.md

 That's basically all this script will save your time and if you have multiple servers to configure for web hosting including VPS then also it will save a lot of time :)

+I believe if someone wants you can take this script as an Example and build whatever script you want.
+This script runs on Centos 7 and 8

+Thank you.